Sockeye salmon from Cook Inlet (Alaska, USA)

 Wild sockeye salmon

-The sockeye salmon from Cook Inlet is an anadromous fish.
-This means that in summertime, the salmon swim upstream in the Kasilof-river to lay and fertilise eggs.
+Sockeye salmon is an anadromous fish: born in freshwater, spends most of its life in saltwater and returns to rivers and streams to reproduce in summertime.
+They swim upstream in the Kasilof-river to lay and fertilise eggs.
 That’s hard work!
 So before their trip, the fish fills its belly with plankton and little shrimps (that’s where they get that gorgeous deep red colour from).
 When the Chase family catches the fish, it’s at its fattiest - and bursting with flavour!